ANT1: ANT1 HD

 ANT1 began broadcasting in high definition (HD) by the evening of March 1, 2016.
 The program is transmitted as the normal broadcast and at the frequency of simple definition, but the parent (native HD) broadcast only emits what has been shot with this resolution.

+Netwix

-In 2010, Antenna Group has launched on-demand Internet media service Netwix, available to viewers in Greece.
-It mainly includes short Youtube-style comedy videos created by famous greek comedians.
+In 2010, Antenna Group had launched on-demand Internet media service Netwix, available to viewers in Greece.
+It mainly included short YouTube-style comedy videos created by famous Greek comedians.
+Netwix closed in 2023 due to the high costs of production and the low audience appeal.

 ANT1+

 Since April 2022, Antenna Group has launched its own subscription-based streaming media, which includes some original shows such as "Serres" and "I Gefyra (The Bridge)", along with many movies and foreign television series.